jcqnly/data-structures-and-algorithms/Challenges/AddToTargetNumber/README.md

 8, 2

 ### Problem Solving Process
-There are 2 ways to solve this.
+There are multiple ways to solve this.

 One strategy requires an O(N^2) solution in terms of time and an O(1) in terms of space.
 The other strategy requires an O(N) in terms of time, but an O(N) in terms of space.
+Another strategy involves 2 counters, but the array needs to be sorted.
+Time efficiency is O(n log n).

 ## Find 3 Numbers That Add to a Target Number